carbon-language/carbon-lang/docs/design/variadics.md

 it acts as an expansion argument whose elements are the bound values.
 It must be prefixed by `each` at the point of use.

-## Run-time expression and statement semantics
+## Expression and statement semantics

 In all of the following, N is the arity of the pack expansion being discussed, and `$I` is a notional variable representing the pack index.
-These are run-time semantics, so the value of N is a known integer constant.
+These semantics are implemented at monomorphization time, so the value of N is a known integer constant.
 Although the value of `$I` can vary during execution, it is nevertheless treated as a constant; for example, it can be used to index a tuple.

 A statement of the form "`...{` _block-contents_ `}`" is evaluated by executing _block-contents_ N times, with `$I` ranging from 0 to N - 1.